-Ethics is important throughout the Masters of Nursing Program.
+Ethics is important throughout the graduate programs.
 Graduate students are required by the Faculty of Graduate Studies and Research (FGSR) to fulfill at least eight hours of structured academic activity in academic integrity and ethics education prior to convocation.
 Please see the FGSR website for further information.

 Students can select from a number of options to fulfill the ethics requirement.
-Students will record, on the appropriate form, their chosen ethics education options and will submit the completed form to the Graduate Studies Office.
-The Graduate Studies Office will complete the FGSR form for signature by the Associate Dean.
-This form will then be forwarded to FGSR.
+Students will record, on the Ethics Training form, their chosen ethics education options and will submit the completed form to the Graduate Studies Office.
 A notation is made on the student’s transcript indicating that the mandatory ethics education has been completed.

 Please refer to the University of Alberta Calendar for information pertaining to the Appeals Policy.

 In choosing a graduate program, it is important to examine not only the "program" itself but the qualifications of Faculty members.
 Considerations may include the range and types of research, scholarly endeavours, a faculty member's skills as a practitioner, researcher and teacher.
 Applicants interested in identifying faculty expertise can get more information on the Nursing Research area of this website under Research Areas of Excellence, or from individual faculty members' pages.

 ONEcard is the official Library card for one of Canada's largest academic libraries.
 It is also your card for accessing any of the libraries in the NEOS Library Consortium Site in central Alberta.

 Library privileges are automatically attached to your ONEcard if you are one of the following:

 Current and registered University of Alberta Academic Visitor or Postdoctoral Fellow